Federal officer shooting suspects Steven Carrillo, Robert Justus 'came to Oakland to kill cops,' FBI says

 RELATED: Suspect in Santa Cruz Co. deputy ambush believed to be behind federal officer's death, source says

-Messages exchanged that day indicated a plan to travel and attack federal law enforcement officers.

-Carrillo, according to authorities, used "his own blood" to write phrases in one of the cars he allegedly carjacked.
-And the phrases, the U.S. Attorney explained are associated with the Boogaloo movement.
+Federal agents also confirmed Tuesday the same van and gun was part of the ambush that killed Santa Cruz County Sheriff's Deputy Damon Gutzwiller on June 6.

+The complaint says Carrillo's ballistic vest he had that day bore a patch with a symbol of the "Boogaloo" movement.

-"The boogaloo term is used by extremists to reference a violent uprising or impeding war in the United States," Anderson said.
+Anderson explained, "The Boogaloo term is used by extremists to reference a violent uprising, or impending civil war in the United States.

-Carrillo is currently being held without bail in jail in Monterey County.
-He is expected to enter a plea to the state charges on Wednesday.
+The complaint contains a photo, alleging that Carrillo wrote "Boog" in blood on the hood of a car before his arrest, and some of the movement's sayings including "stop the duopoly" and "I became unreasonable."

+RELATED: Anonymous Ben Lomond resident helped tackle, detain ambush shooting suspect, sheriff says

 Read the full complaint against Carrillo here and the complaint against Justus here.